ReDI-School/nrw-html-and-css/lesson21/index.md

 ## 5. background-blend-mode

-The `background-blend-mode` property is used to determine how a background image should blend with the element's background color, or another background image on the same element.
-Possible blend-modes include `multiply`, `overlay` [and many others](https://developer.mozilla.org/en-US/docs/Web/CSS/blend-mode).
+The `background-blend-mode` property is used to determine how a background image should blend with the element's background color, or blend into other background image(s) on the same element.
+Available blend-modes include `multiply`, `overlay` [and many others](https://developer.mozilla.org/en-US/docs/Web/CSS/blend-mode).

-An example use case is when trying to adjust how an image looks without creating and loading many versions of the image into the page.
-For example you can adjust the blend-mode when a user hovers over an image.
+One use case is when trying to adjust how an image looks without creating and loading many versions of the image into the page.
+For example you can adjust the `background-blend-mode` when a user hovers over an image.

 ```css
 .profile {